GHMT/ms-code-challenge/README.md

 *  contentful.js SDK for Contentful Content Delivery API interacction (leveraging client-side entry links resolution)
 *  Responsiveness through [Bootstrap](https://getbootstrap.com/)
 *  No existing route validation (redirect to home)
+*  Recipe detail resolution support by writting id on route (useful for users to share recipes by copying the web address)
 *  Recipe description markdown-like text parsed to html text

 ## Out of scope (due to lack of time)